 This course will provide instruction in creating, performing, listening to, and analyzing music in addition to focusing on beginning instrument production.
 Public performances and participation in local festival activities with a level of difficulty of 1 or higher, on a scale of 1 to 6, will be used as part of assessment.

-Instrumental Music II (Intermediate Band) Grades 10-12
+Instrumental Music II (Intermediate Band) Grades 10-12 One credit/One year Prerequisite(s): Instrumental Music I (Beginning

-Prerequisite(s): Instrumental Music I (Beginning Band) and instructor permission
+Band) and instructor permission